COR1999/one-byte-of-a-bakers-dozen/README.md

     4. I used render_template to render my HTML
     5. I used redirect to get to my home page alot
     6. I used request to access my forms data
-    7.
 6. [Werkzeug security](https://werkzeug.palletsprojects.com/en/1.0.x/utils/)
-    1. I used Werkzeug security to encryt my passwords and to check the passwords to
+    1. I used Werkzeug security to encrypt my passwords and to check the passwords
 7. [VSCODE](https://code.visualstudio.com/)
     1. VSCODE was used as the development environment.
 8. [Github](https://github.com/)